Improving Knowledge Distillation Under Unknown Covariate Shift Through Confidence-Guided Data Augmentation: Methods

-We assume access to a teacher that approximates the $\mathbf{p}^*(\mathbf{x})$ well on both $\mathcal{P}_{\text{train}}$ and $\mathcal{P}_{\text{test}}$.
-In Figure~\ref{fig:fidelity}, we distill a student on training data where certain groups from the test data are fully absent and analyze the agreement of teacher and student on test data, which refers to the fraction of images on which the teacher and student make the same predictions.
-For instance, in CelebA, where the task is gender classification (female/male), our training data only includes female samples that are young, blond, and do not wear glasses.
-The test data, however, also includes females who are older, non-blond, or wear glasses.
-We observe that the agreement between teacher and student is high for groups that are present in both the training and test data (left) but significantly lower for groups absent from the training data (right).
-This indicates that the student does not recover the teacher's decision boundary in these regions but instead learns to rely on spurious correlations like blond hair, rather than the causal feature of gender (see Figure~\ref{fig:teaser}).
+where $\Psi=\mathcal{R}_{\text{train}} (\textbf{f}) - R_{\text{train}}^D (\textbf{f})$ and $\Omega = \mathcal{R}_{\text{test}}(\textbf{f}) - \mathcal{R}_{\text{train}}(\textbf{f})$.
+While $\Psi$ depends on how well the teacher approximates $\mathbf{p}^*$ on $\mathcal{P}_{\text{train}}$~\cite{statistical,mse_dist}, $\Omega$ depends on the distribution of the training and test data.
+The goal of our data augmentation scheme is to reduce $|\Omega|$. \textbf{Empirical Motivation.} Teacher-Student Disagreement under Covariate Shift We assume access to a teacher that approximates $\mathbf{p}^*(\mathbf{x})$ well on both $\mathcal{P}_{\text{train}}$ and $\mathcal{P}_{\text{test}}$.
+In \cref{fig:fidelity}, we distill a student on training data where certain groups from the test data are fully absent and analyze the agreement of teacher and student on test data.
+For instance, in CelebA-HQ, where the task is gender classification (female/male), our training data only includes female samples that are young and blond.
+The test data, however, also includes females who are older or non-blond.
+We observe that the agreement between teacher and student is high for groups that are present in both the training and test data but lower for groups absent from the training data (\cref{fig:fidelity}).
+This indicates that the performance of the student is negatively influenced by covariate shift and does not accurately recover the teacher's decision boundary in these groups (see \cref{fig:teaser}). \cref{tab:disagreement} shows that the majority of samples where teacher and student disagree on the test set belongs to groups which are absent from the training data.
+Given a sample from the test set where teacher and student disagree, there is high empirical likelihood that this sample belongs to a group which is not present in the training data.